 Last weekend one of my friends came over and wanted to see what I was working on.
 Right now my garage is filled with hand-me-down furniture that I am transforming with paint, production-line style for my daughter to use in her apartment.
 Two of the items are metal and my friend was surprised that you could paint metal.
 She didn’t think you could.
-“Yes, a big yes, I told her – you can paint ANYTHING!”
+“Yes, a big yes, I told her – you can paint ANYTHING and get the perfect paint finish at the same time.
 Over the years I have painted quite a lot of things and have figured out what the right products are and what formulas work to give me professional results every time.

 Here is a daybed frame that is getting painted.
 It has both metal and wood parts.
 It is in great shape, but the black and wood tone color are not in my daughter’s decorating scheme.
 I know with the right products that I can paint this to look brand new – like it came directly from the factory.